 - Arts Festivals and Conferences

 HOW TO APPLY:

-Proposals will be available online February 16 through March 16, 2017.
-Funding decisions will be announced in July of 2017.
+The online application will be available February 11 through March 11, 2020.
+Funding decisions will be announced in July of 2020.

 Please construct your application carefully.
 We suggest you read through the questions and inclusions below PRIOR to beginning your online application.

 The Laura Jane Musser Fund requires all of its grantees to provide evidence, through current policies or acknowledgement, of their anti-discrimination policies or practices.